HandBrake/HandBrake-docs/source/docs/en/latest/get-handbrake/where-to-get-handbrake.markdown

 Continue to [Downloading and installing HandBrake](download-and-install.html).

 <!-- /.continue -->

+[^license]: For more information about the license, see the [LICENSE](https://github.com/HandBrake/HandBrake/blob/master/LICENSE) file and a [summary of GPLv2 on TLDRLegal](https://tldrlegal.com/license/gnu-general-public-license-v2).

 [^checksums]: Downloaded files should match the [official release checksums](https://handbrake.fr/checksums.php) as published on the official HandBrake website.
 Downloaded files with unlisted checksums may be tampered with.